stacked-git/stacked-git.github.io/content/_index.md

 ## News

+### 2022-01-28: [StGit v1.5][v1.5] has been released.

+Several pesky bugs repaired along with some other minor improvements.

+Thanks to everyone who submitted a PR or reported an issue!

+See the [changelog](changelog/) for all the details on this release.

 ### 2021-10-27: [StGit v1.4][v1.4] has been released.

 This is mostly a bugfix release with a couple minor features affecting